Revisiting Skeleton-based Action Recognition: Abstract

 \section{Abstract}

 Human skeleton, as a compact representation of human action, has received increasing attention in recent years.
-Many skeleton-based action recognition methods adopt graph convolutional networks (GCN) to extract features on top of human skeletons.
-Despite the positive results shown in previous works, GCN-based methods are subject to limitations in robustness, interoperability, and scalability.
-In this work, we propose PoseC3D, a new approach to skeleton-based action recognition, which relies on a 3D heatmap stack instead of a graph sequence as the base representation of human skeletons.
-Compared to GCN-based methods, PoseC3D is more effective in learning spatiotemporal features, more robust against pose estimation noises, and generalizes better in cross-dataset settings.
-Also, PoseC3D can handle multiple-person scenarios without additional computation cost, and its features can be easily integrated with other modalities at early fusion stages, which provides a great design space to further boost the performance.
-On four challenging datasets, PoseC3D consistently obtains superior performance, when used alone on skeletons and in combination with the RGB modality.
+Many skeleton-based action recognition methods adopt GCNs to extract features on top of human skeletons.
+Despite the positive results shown in these attempts, GCN-based methods are subject to limitations in robustness, interoperability, and scalability.
+In this work, we propose PoseConv3D, a new approach to skeleton-based action recognition.
+PoseConv3D relies on a 3D heatmap volume instead of a graph sequence as the base representation of human skeletons.
+Compared to GCN-based methods, PoseConv3D is more effective in learning spatiotemporal features, more robust against pose estimation noises, and generalizes better in cross-dataset settings.
+Also, PoseConv3D can handle multiple-person scenarios without additional computation costs.
+The hierarchical features can be easily integrated with other modalities at early fusion stages, providing a great design space to boost the performance.
+PoseConv3D achieves the state-of-the-art on five of six standard skeleton-based action recognition benchmarks.
+Once fused with other modalities, it achieves the state-of-the-art on all eight multi-modality action recognition benchmarks.
+Code has been made available at: \url{https://github.com/kennymckormick/pyskl}.